schartier/simplest-rest-api/README.md

-Php-development-rest-api
+Simplest-rest-api
 ========================

 Rest api to speed up development...
-Create, read, update, delete in your database without implementing a controller nor a model.
+Create, read, update, delete in your database without implementing a line of code.